 Knowing you have to stay sober in order to drive home can be an easy way of avoiding any pressure to drink.
 If you’re with people whom you don’t wish to disclose your sobriety, telling them you don’t want to drink and drive can sometimes help stop them from insistently offering you alcohol.
 Generally, even just knowing that your sober self is your only ride home can be a good motivator to continuously say no.

 Think of waking up the next day with no hangover, when all your drinking friends will be suffering from their over-indulgence.
 Relish in the fact that you will remember every minute of the night.
 Take pride in the pact you’ve made with yourself as well as all the progress you’ve already made.

 Many people find that they simply do not wish to go out to places where other people will be getting drunk.
-However, there are unavoidable situations, such as hard-to-escape work nights out, weddings, holidays and other festivities.
+For others, there are hard to avoid situations, such as hard-to-escape work nights out, weddings, holidays, and other festivities.
 That’s why it’s worthwhile to prepare for such occasions and to plan things very carefully to avoid slipping up.
 But rest assured, the longer you stay on the path, the easier it will get to choose sobriety every single time.